Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Problem formulation

+In our approach, we do not take into account recirculation, i.e. each train leaves each station $s \in S_j$ once and only once:

-To convert the constrained problem onto the unconstrained one, we use the well-established penalty method~\cite{luenberger2015linear}.
-We use penalty terms that need to be minimized.
-Otherwise, the problem is not feasible.
-For example, to encode condition in Eq.~\eqref{eq::q_linear}, we set large enough penalty constant $p_{\text{sum}}$ and use following penalty term:
+To convert the constrained problem into an unconstrained one, we use the well-established penalty method~\cite{luenberger2015linear}.
+Constraints are incorporated into the objective function so that violation of the constraints adds a positive penalty to the objective function.
+For instance, to include the constraint in Eq.~\eqref{eq::q_linear} in the objective function, we set a large enough penalty constant $p_{\text{sum}}$ and use the following penalty term:

-Dispatching conditions in Eq.~\eqref{eq::min_pass_time} -- Eq.~\eqref{eq::rolling_stock}, Eq.~\eqref{eq::switch_cond} can be encoded onto quadratic terms that all need to be zero (otherwise) the solution is not feasible.
-For this reason, we can use large enough penalty constant $p_{\text{pair}}$, observe the symmetrisation ($x_1 x_2 + x_2 x_1$) that is just a convention.
+Following \cite{domino2020quantum}, the conditions described in Eq.~\eqref{eq::min_pass_time} -- \eqref{eq::platform2} can be expressed using binary variables so that the quadratic terms yield $0$ if the solution is feasible, and produces a penalty otherwise.
+For this reason, we use a sufficiently large penalty constant $p_{\text{pair}}$.
+Note that we have symmetric terms ($x_1 x_2 + x_2 x_1$) to follow the convention of symmetric QUBO formulation.